This fund supports arts and cultural projects. Find out about how to apply and the kinds of projects that can get funding.

-The purpose of this fund is to contribute to the creative life of the Hutt Valley, its residents and visitors by supporting:
+The purpose of this fund is to contribute to the creative life of Hutt City residents and visitors by supporting:

-- the provision of a diverse range of quality arts activities and events that are easily accessed by residents and visitors
+- opportunities for a diverse range of quality arts activities and events that are easily accessed by residents and visitors

 - opportunities to increase community participation in arts and cultural activities

 - opportunities to grow audiences for the arts and cultural activities

 - have legal status as charitable trusts or incorporated societies authorised to receive or administer charitable funding

 - provide services that are accessible to a wide range of people or have a clearly defined target group

 What we fund

 The grants range from $500 to $10,000 an is to be used to help cover operational and administration costs.

 - employee salaries